finbourne/lusid-sdk-python/sdk/docs/Investor.md

 # Investor

-Inner dto of an Investor Record on the LUSID API
+Representation of an Investor on the LUSID API
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------